silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-the-cerby-managed-verification-methods-for-your-accounts.md

 ---
-description: This article describes the benefits of using Cerby-managed verification methods to enhance the security of your accounts.
+description: "This article describes the benefits of using Cerby-managed verification methods to enhance the security of your accounts."
 intercom_id: 5457562
 ---